Conservatism in Russia

-Conservatism (Консерватизм) is a broad system of political beliefs in Russia that is characterized by support for Orthodox values, Russian imperialism, statism, economic interventionism, advocacy for the historical Russian sphere of influence, and a rejection of late modernist era Western culture.
+Conservatism (Note: Консерватизм) in Russia is a broad system of political beliefs that is characterized by support for Orthodox values, Russian imperialism, statism, economic interventionism, advocacy for the historical Russian sphere of influence, and a rejection of late modernist era Western culture.

 Like other conservative movements, Russian conservatism is seen as defending the established institutions of its time, such as the Tsarist autocracy.
-Russian conservatism rejects the concept of laissez-faire economics prevalent in American conservatism, and instead supports a mixed economy, as opposed to economic liberalism.
+Russian conservatism rejects the concept of laissez-faire economics and instead supports a mixed economy, as opposed to economic liberalism.
 This makes Russian conservatism largely populist in its promotion of economic interventionist views, strong nationalism, and social conservatism.
 Russian conservatives believe that the state should control both economic and social policy, as it aligns with its origins in Tsarism and the teachings of the Russian Orthodox Church.

 Overview

 Russia has a strong history of authoritarian practices.
 Despite the growth of liberalism in 19th and 20th century Western European countries, like Germany, Italy, and Spain, a succession of autocratic governments has shaped the political ideologies of modern Russia.
 Due to the stagnation of culturally and economically liberal ideals in Russia, Russian conservatism is unique in its support of a mixed economy and its condemnation of the Western world's broad understanding of liberty and liberal democracy.
 After the dissolution of the Soviet Union in 1991, the two main conservative political parties in Russia have been United Russia and the Liberal Democratic Party of Russia.